 Piece by piece

-The best live rat traps have cages that are built from sturdy, durable materials.
+- The cage – The best live rat traps have cages that are built from sturdy, durable materials.
 This not only ensures the longevity of your trap but also means rodents are unable to chew their way out once captured.
 If you need a trap capable of handling larger rats, chipmunks, and squirrels, it is best to buy a heavy-duty cage that won’t tip easily.
 Most humane traps are also weather resistant, so they won’t rust or corrode if used outdoors.

-Baiting a live capture rat trap usually means placing the food item on a small platform towards the back of the cage.
+- The bait platform – Baiting a live capture rat trap usually means placing the food item on a small platform towards the back of the cage.
 This platform will be fitted with a trigger mechanism designed to go off if the bait is disturbed.
 This causes the door to quickly spring shut, effectively trapping the animal inside.

-The door of your rat trap will usually be operated by a spring mechanism or will rely on gravity to close.
+- The door – The door of your rat trap will usually be operated by a spring mechanism or will rely on gravity to close.
 The weight of the door and strength of the spring is important for ensuring a successful and humane capture.
 If it’s too weak or flimsy, larger rodents will be able to push it open from the inside!

-The trigger mechanism of humane rat traps varies from model to model.
+- The trigger mechanism – The trigger mechanism of humane rat traps varies from model to model.
 Most are easy to set, and not sensitive enough to be triggered by mistake.
 However, they must be sensitive enough to be set off as soon as a rodent takes the bait, or your rats will escape!

 Use humane rat traps instead of